-Educational Leave
+23.01 Educational Leave

-Educational leave, without pay, for up to one (1) year may be granted to an employee who wishes to participate in educational upgrading.
-This leave may be extended at the end of the term for up to one (1) additional year.
+a) Educational leave, without pay, for up to one (1) year may be granted to an employee who wishes to participate in educational upgrading.
+This leave may be extended at the end of the term for up to one (I) additional year.
 Requests for such leave must be submitted, in writing, two (2) months prior to the effective date of leave.